systragroup/SG-TCTool/README.md

 - All the graphical interactions (tripline drawing, form inputs, etc.) are handled by the web app.
 - **[`script.py`](script.py)** can be used in two ways :

-  - Imported and used as such (all params are required):
+  - Imported and used as such :

     ```python
         >>>from script import *